Highlights. Global online shopping revenue totaled $6.01 trillion in 2024; projections indicate that sales will exceed $8.9 trillion by 2030.

 • American consumers who prefer online shopping say convenience is the main reason they shop online.

-• Americans are most likely to buy their apparel and accessories online as opposed to in-store.
+• Americans are most likely to buy apparel and accessories online as opposed to in-store.

 • U.S. shoppers are also more likely to purchase home furnishings and consumer electronics online as opposed to in-store.

-• Furniture and home furnishing sales dollars account for 9.27% of all e-commerce sales.
+• Furniture and home furnishing sales dollars account for an estimated 8.36% of all e-commerce sales.

 Online Shopping Demographics